BEHAVIORAL AND CULTURAL TRANSFORMATION

 Why transform the system?

 Planned change models (Kotter, Lewin) fail in the face of complexity because they ignore the cognitive dimension.
 A transformation is only successful if it is driven by intersubjectivity: combining perspectives on the ground to create objective adherence.
+You don't change everything right away.
+We identify critical behavioral drivers for your business.

 How do we do it